ParedesGab/PP1/README.md

 - Intentionally, for consistency, it has the same style and responsiveness as the Laxus page.
 Thus, from top to bottom:

-  - The **Hero Thiosymbion section**.
+  - The **Hero Thiosymbion section**: : it uses the same style and responsiveness as the hero section from the laxus page.
+The image caption has a link to a study that opens in a new window.

-  - The **Thiosymbion introduction section**.
+  - The **Thiosymbion introduction section**:: it uses the same style as the love story section, and the laxus introduction section from the home page and laxus page, respectively.
+This section is responsive.

   - The **What Thiosymbion gives to Laxus section**: it is a research study conducted by the developer in 2021.
 A summary of the main findings of the article is presented, as well as a nutritional model of the interaction of Thiosymbion with the nematode.
-The study is also linked to the website, and this section is responsive.
+The study is also linked to the website and it opens in a new window.
+This section is responsive.

   ![Thiosymbion page](documentation/website-screenshots/thiosymbion-page.png)